SSL-ACTX/SSL-ACTX/README.md

 So, I'm Seuriin, a college student totally hooked on Python, AI, Web Development, and Reverse Engineering.
 I'm a curious builder always down to tinker, learn, and create something dope.

 - 🎓 Still surviving the **BSIT** grind at **Colegio de Montalban (CDM)**.
-- 💻 Constantly sharpening my Python edge—automation, scraping, backends, you name it.
+- 💻 Constantly sharpening my Python automation, scraping, backends, you name it.
 - 🧠 Hardcore into AI and future tech.
-- 🧩 Cooking up RE tools & custom VMs.
-Crying in binary rn 😢
+- 🧩 Cooking up custom VMs.
+Crying in opcodes rn 😢
 - 📚 Break time?
 That’s manga, manhwa, or light novels all the way.

 ---